sergueyarellano/tddpractice/docs/b.part2.md

 setWorldConstructor(CustomWorld)
 ```

-Cucumber has a global store at an `scenario` level that you can access via using `this` keyword in your steps.
+Cucumber has a global store at a `scenario` level that you can access via using `this` keyword in your steps.
 It is called world and you have to define it and set it as a constructor, even though it is empty.

 sample.test.js
 ```js